60+ best places to use a Hilton Free Night Certificate worldwide

 How to earn Hilton free night certificates

-The Hilton credit cards below all offer various paths to free night certificates.
+Both Hilton credit cards below offer various paths to free night certificates.
 These certs are highly valuable since they can be used at almost any Hilton property in the world.
 However, these certificates can only be used for a standard room reward…regardless of the points price, they cannot be used towards a Premium Room Reward.
 It also should be noted that standard room award availability can be very hard to find at some properties.

 Hilton Aspire